Octatonic scale: Late 19th and 20th century

 Olivier Messiaen made frequent use of the octatonic scale throughout his career as a composer, and indeed in his seven modes of limited transposition, the octatonic scale is Mode 2.
 Peter Hill writes in detail about "La Colombe" (The Dove), the first of a set of Preludes for piano that Messiaen completed in 1929, at the age of 20.
 Hill speaks of a characteristic "merging of tonality (E major) with the octatonic mode" in this short piece.

 Other twentieth-century composers who used octatonic collections include Samuel Barber, Ernest Bloch, Benjamin Britten, Julian Cochran, George Crumb, Irving Fine, Ross Lee Finney, Alberto Ginastera, John Harbison, Jacques Hétu, Aram Khachaturian, Witold Lutosławski, Darius Milhaud, Henri Dutilleux, Robert Morris, Carl Orff, Jean Papineau-Couture, Krzysztof Penderecki, Francis Poulenc, Sergei Prokofiev, Alexander Scriabin, Dmitri Shostakovich, Toru Takemitsu, Joan Tower, Robert Xavier Rodriguez, John Williams and Frank Zappa.
 Other composers include Willem Pijper, who may have inferred the collection from Stravinsky's The Rite of Spring, which he greatly admired, and composed at least one piece—his Piano Sonatina No. 2—entirely in the octatonic system.

 In the 1920s, Heinrich Schenker criticized the use of the octatonic scale, specifically Stravinsky's Concerto for Piano and Wind Instruments, for the oblique relation between the diatonic scale and the harmonic and melodic surface.

-Radiohead used the ascending octatonic scale in the introduction and the chorus of their 1995 single "Just".
-This song was included on their second album, The Bends.

-The introduction of Gospel musician Israel Houghton's "Alive", title track of album Alive in South Africa (track 3), is built around a descending octatonic scale.